backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Pagination

 Initial support for pagination of the `CatalogIndexPage` was added in v1.21.0 of Backstage, make sure you are on that version or newer to use this feature.
-To enable pagination you simply need to pass in the `paganiaiton` prop like this:
+To enable pagination you simply need to pass in the `pagination` prop like this:

 ```tsx title="packages/app/src/App.tsx"
 <Route path="/catalog" element={<CatalogIndexPage pagination />} />